bwhmather/bedit/README.md

 To contribute changes to the project, please fork the project on [the GNOME gitlab instance](https://gitlab.gnome.org/GNOME/gedit) and open a merge request.
 If the change fixes an existing bug, add the issue number in the merge request comment.

-If you are interested in helping us to develop gedit, please see the file 'AUTHOR' for contact information and/or send a message to the gedit mailing list.
-See also the file 'HACKING' for more detailed information.
+See the file 'HACKING' for more detailed information.

   The gedit team.